moaqz/moaqz/README.md

 # 💡 A little bit about me

 I'm a full-stack developer based in Argentina.
-I'm eager to learn as much as I can about building modern web applications.
+I'm learning as much as I can about building modern web applications.
 Currently, I'm focusing on learning more about cloud computing and AWS services like Lambda and EC2.
-I'm also exploring serverless architectures and their potential applications in modern web development.
+I'm also exploring serverless architectures.

 ## 🔧 My current stack for building applications is